tmarsteel/jcli/docs/detailed.md

 ## Filters

-A `<filter>`-tag can be specified for options and arguments.
-It tells the parser how to parse the values for these options/arguments, e.g. integers or files.
+One `<filter>`-tag MAY be specified per option or argument.
+It tells the validator how to parse the values for these options/arguments, e.g. integers or files.
 There are seven predefined filters (see below).
-You can also specify another class that is to filter values; it has to implement `com.tmarsteel.jcli.filter.ValueFilter`.
+You can create and use your own filters; more on that later.

-The strings pared from the input are passed to the filters.
+The strings parsed from the input are passed to the filters.
 They return objects already specific to what their validation is, e.g. `java.lang.Long` or `java.io.File`.

-Either the type-attribute or the class attribute can be set on a `<filter>`-tag.
-What values are valid for the type-attribute is descibred below:
+Either the type attribute or the class attribute MUST be set on a `<filter>` tag.

+##### The `class` attribute
+If the `class` attribute is given, `XMLValidatorConfigurator` will try to load the class with the name given in the `class` attribute.
+If the loaded class implements `com.tmarsteel.jcli.filter.Filter` these constructors wil tried to be called in the order listed here:

+1. (org.w3c.com.Node) The `<filter>` node will be passed to the constructor
+2. ()

+If an instance of the loaded class could be created it will be used as the filter.
+If not, a `MisconfigurationException` will be thrown.

+##### The `type` attribute

+### Predefined filters

+Values of the `type` attribute map to filter classes.
+The predefined ones are listed below.
+How the types can be modified or extended is explained in the *Custom filters* section.

 #### Number filters: integer, decimal, big-integer and big-decimal